Beat the heat: How to work safely as temperatures start to rise

 Take regular breaks

-Your body is already working overtime to cool you down, so don’t over-exert yourself.
+Your body is already working overtime to keep you cool, so don’t over-exert yourself.
 Take regular breaks to ensure you are comfortable and your work, productivity, and attention isn’t being affected.

 Check the Met